The Verdict: Do They “Work”?

 five, crossovers or episodes that establish side characters — vital when subsequent arcs mention these individuals.

-for N seasons, budget 3 installments per season for an overview (N multiplied by 3 multiplied by runtime), or 6 installments per season for deeper understanding.
+with N seasons, allocate 3 episodes each season for a broad catch-up (N × 3 × duration), or 6 installments per season for deeper understanding.

-Three Most recent season finale watched Displays cliffhangers and state of affairs entering current storyline 45–60 min
+Third Priority Most recent season finale watched Shows cliffhangers and status entering current point 45–60 min

-Additional Priority Interconnected or Essential Backstory Installment Illuminates references that repeat in future 45 to 60 minutes
+Five Interconnected or Essential Backstory Installment Explains repeated references that come up later 45–60 minutes

 Using Episode Recaps for Quick Updates